Funding Snapshot

 Phase 2: Contact a GMF representative

-After you have completed the Readiness check and determined your eligibility, please contact a GMF representative to discuss your project and obtain the necessary pre-application form through FCM’s funding portal.
+After you have completed the Readiness check and assessed your eligibility, please download the application guide and obtain the necessary pre-application form by contacting a GMF representative:

 1-877-417-0550